becoming an rd

 In August 2008, I embarked on a three-year journey to become a registered dietitian.

 Dietetics is not my first career.
-I received my first degree in physics from Amherst College in 2006.
-After working for a few years, I decided to go back to school for dietetics (read more about that decision in the FAQs).
+I received my first degree in physics from Amherst College.
+After working for several years, I decided to go back to school for dietetics (read more about that decision in the FAQ).
 Making the transition from physics to dietetics was not straightforward, as you might imagine.
 I had to start (almost) at the beginning, taking organic chemistry, biochemistry, and basic nutrition classes my first year in school.
 I was thrilled to be accepted into University of Connecticut‘s Coordinated Program in Dietetics after my first year; this program allowed me to skip the stressful match process for internships during my second year.

 Please feel free to contact me with any questions!
 I love talking about my experiences in dietetics.